 Peppermint oil has a cooling effect on the skin and reduces tension.
 It also lessens headache sensitivity.
-Take a few drops of the peppermint oil in your palms and rub it in between your palms for few seconds.
+Take a few drops of the peppermint oil in your palms and rub it in between your palms for a few seconds.
 Apply oil to the temples of forehead and massage for a minute.
 Do this before going to bed to see positive results.

 9. Omega 3 Oil

-Adding some kind of oil in your diet helps in reducing inflammation.
+Adding some oil in your diet helps in reducing inflammation.
 Omega 3 fatty acids that are found in fatty fish reduce the intensity and duration of headaches.
 Including salmon, olive oil, and canola oil in the diet increases the consumption of omega 3 oil.
 Alternatively, omega 3 fatty acid pills can also be taken.

 10. Lemon Juice

 Lemon juice has numerous benefits, and fighting headaches is one of them.
 It also reduces stomach cramps and improves the immune system.
-Pregnancy can reduce the vitamin C levels in the body, causing headaches.
+Pregnancy can reduce vitamin C levels in the body, causing headaches.
 Lemon also flushes out toxins from the body and improves blood circulation and works as an anti-oxidant.